sinch/readme-sync/README.md

 ### API key

-You will need the API key for your Readme account before using the CLI.
-It can be obtained via the Readme admin UI.
+You will need the API key for your ReadMe account before using the CLI.
+It can be obtained via the ReadMe admin UI.

 ### Configuration